huntercfreeman/HunterFreeman.About/README.md

 	// Would make a task out of the work item and you could continue execution while it ran.
 }

-// Actually define SomethingThoughtToBeAsync... public Task SomethingThoughtToBeAsync()
+// Asynchronous code that runs synchronously
 {
+	// Actually define SomethingThoughtToBeAsync...
+	public Task SomethingThoughtToBeAsync()
+	{
 		return Task.CompletedTask;
 	}

-// SynchronizationContext is UI await SomethingThoughtToBeAsync().ConfigureAwait(false);
+	// SynchronizationContext is UI
+	await SomethingThoughtToBeAsync().ConfigureAwait(false);

 	// SynchronizationContext is still UI
 	// because 'SomethingThoughtToBeAsync()' ran synchronously.
+}

+// 'async' keyword optimizations
+{
 	public Task OneAnotherExampleAsync()
 	{
 		return Task.CompledTask;
 	}

 	public async Task TwoAnotherExampleAsync()
 	{
 		// 'return;' doesn't need to be explicitly written here return;
 	}

 	// OneAnotherExampleAsync() is more optimized than TwoAnotherExampleAsync()
 	// because the 'async' keyword in the method signature for
 	// TwoAnotherExampleAsync() causes the asynchronous overhead
 	// to be wired up (the statemachine).
 	//
 	// But, OneAnotherExampleAsync() isn't as exact with the stack trace
 	// in the event of an exception.
 	//
 	// Whereas TwoAnotherExampleAsync() is more exact
+}
 ```

 ---